 The Netherlands.
 Directors will immediately report any (potential) direct or indirect personal interest in a matter which is conflicting with the interests of the company and the business connected with it to the chairperson of our board of directors and to the other directors and will provide all relevant information, including information concerning their spouse, registered partner or other partner, foster child and relatives by blood or marriage up to the second degree as defined under Dutch law.
 The non-executive directors shall decide, without the director concerned being present, whether there is a conflict of interest.
-A conflict of interest in relation to a director in any event exists if we intend to enter into a transaction with a legal entity (i) in which such director personally has a material financial interest, (ii) which has an executive director or a member of the management board who is related under family law to such director or (iii) in which such director shall not participate in any discussions and decision making if he has a conflict of interest in the matter being discussed.
+A conflict of interest in relation to a director in any event exists if we intend to enter into a transaction with a legal entity (i) in which such director personally has a material financial interest, (ii) which has an executive director or a member of the management board who is related under family law to such director or (iii) in which such director has an executive or non-executive position.
+An executive director shall not participate in any discussions and decision making if he has a conflict of interest in the matter being discussed.
 If for this reason no resolution can be taken by the executive directors, the non-executive directors will resolve on the matter.
-A non-executive director or our board of directors as a whole, the shareholders at a General Meeting will resolve on the matter.
+A non-executive director shall not participate in any discussions and decision making if he has a conflict of interest in the matter being discussed.
+If for this reason no resolution can be taken by the non-executive directors or our board of directors as a whole, the shareholders at a General Meeting will resolve on the matter.
 A director shall not participate in any discussions and decision making if he has a conflict of interest in the matter being discussed.
-If for this reason no resolution can be taken by the non-executive directors as a whole, the shareholders at a General Meeting will resolve on the matter.
-A director shall not participate in any discussions and decision making if he has a conflict of interest in the matter being discussed.
 If for this reason no resolution can be taken by our board of directors a whole, the shareholders at a General Meeting will resolve on the matter.
-A director shall not participate in any discussions and decision making if he has a conflict of i director require the approval of the non-executive directors.
+All transactions in which there are conflicts of interest with directors shall be agreed on terms that are customary in the sector concerned.
+Decisions to enter into transactions in which there are conflicts of interest with directors that are of material significance to us or to the relevant director require the approval of the non-executive directors.
 All transactions between us and legal or natural persons who hold at least one tenth of our shares shall be agreed on terms that are customary in the sector in which we and our combined businesses are active.
 The non-executive directors are required to approve such transactions that are of a material significance to us or to such persons.